 b) The UE requests RRC Connection and transmits an ATTACH REQUEST message to the E-USS/NB-SS including eDRX parameters:

-c) The E-USS/NB-SS sends the ATTACH ACCEPT message contains a eDRX set to 81.92 seconds and PTW set to 2.56 seconds.
+c) The E-USS/NB-SS sends the ATTACH ACCEPT message containing eDRX set to eDRX_V and PTW set to PTW_V.

 d) The E-USS/NB-SS transmits Paging/Paging-NB to the UE using the S-TMSI in a valid paging occasion within the PTW of the paging Hyperframes as per Idle eDRX.